 Video Playback During Your Live Event

-To queue your MP4 for playback, go to the Meeting Controls widget in your Moderator Console:
+To queue the MP4 for playback, go to the Meeting Controls widget in the Moderator Console:

 Select 'Queue Video.'
-The File Repository will open.
+Your File Repository will open.
 Then, select the MP4 you wish to queue for playback from the list.